 2. Franciscan Roche Foundation [for the homeless]

-This foundation was established by the Catholic Order of the Franciscan Friars of Australia following the generous bequest of funds by a Mr Edmund Roche who was himself homeless.
-The fund was established with the primary objective of supporting action which removes the causes of poverty and injustices which deprive the poor of their rights and offend their God-given dignity.
+This foundation was established by the Catholic Order of the Franciscan Friars of Australia following the generous bequest of funds by Mr Edmund Roche who was himself homeless.
+The fund was established with the primary objective of supporting action which removes the causes of poverty and injustices which deprive the poor of their rights and dignity.
 The fund also supports initiatives that actively promote awareness and understanding of the perspective from which the poor see the world and their own situation, and initiatives that contribute to the restoration of their social order.